Five Ways Edge Retail is Reimagining Customer Engagement

 3. Making Connections Count and Growing Customer Relationships

 The purchase used to be on the end-all.
 Now, companies aim to achieve customer stickiness through relationships – and whether those are nurtured through informational product tips or other such outreach, they must be personalized and targeted.
 Edge retail presents the opportunity to suggest add-ons, upgrades or more in real time when a customer visits a store, and it extends customer service afterward.
+It could also be a solution to what 19% of survey respondents said is the greatest technological challenge facing retail companies today — omnichannel marketing.

 Brand messaging that stays consistent throughout the communication process makes that information useful and compelling.
 Data is a prime way to achieve that aim; digital brands that pay attention to buying patterns and specific needs of their customers stand to grow that relationship.
 This isn’t just ‘feel good’ marketing; it makes good business sense to engage the consumer and forge an ongoing connection.